Sheppey Light Railway: Incidents

 In August 1934 the body of a retired chargeman of boilermakers, Henry Bourne, was found alongside the line.
 He was suffering from cancer and the verdict at the inquest was "Suicide while of unsound mind".

-In April 1935 a car collided with a train on an ungated level crossing in Station Road, MInster, killing one man (James Mongi), and seriously injuring three others.
+In April 1935 a car collided with a train on an ungated level crossing in Station Road, MInster, killing one man (Frank Mogni) and seriously injuring three others.

-On 4th August 1935 a body was found next to the line near Leysdown, identified at the inquest as Frank Towndrow (62) of London.
+On 4 August 1935 a body was found next to the line near Leysdown, identified at the inquest as Frank Towndrow (62) of London.
 He wasn't well and his widow didn't know he had left London.
 The verdict was accidental death, though the railway was encouraged to take steps to prevent people wandering on the line.

 The North coast of Kent can receive large amounts of snow when the wind blows from the North-East, and in 1940 a large snowfall stranded a train crew on the Sheppey Light Railway for three days and nights.
 The driver and fireman were accommodated at the RAF Station at Eastchurch.
 The rescue engine that was sent was stranded at Sheerness East.
 The locomotive had eventually to be towed back to its depot.